allegroai/clearml-docs/docs/guides/frameworks/pytorch ignite/integration_pytorch_ignite.md

 ## Logging

-### Ignite engine output and / or metrics

 To log scalars, Ignite engine's output and / or metrics, use the `OutputHandler` by attaching it to the `TensorboardLogger` object.

-The code also creates a trainer engine with supervised update function, using ignite's `create_supervised_trainer` method.
+The code also creates a trainer engine with a supervised update function, using ignite's `create_supervised_trainer` method.

 * Log trainer loss every 100 iterations:
 ```python